-SPECIFIED COMMUNITY PROVISIONS APPLICABLE TO COMMUNITY VESSELS AND MAXIMUM FINES ON SUMMARY CONVICTION
+SPECIFIED COMMUNITY PROVISIONS APPLICABLE TO COMMUNITY VESSELS AND MAXIMUM FINES ON SUMMARY CONVICTION of this column 2.

-Column 1 Column 2 Column 3 Provision of the Council Regulation Subject matter Maximum fine on summary conviction 1.
-Article 6.1, except in so far as referred to in paragraph 2 of this column Prohibitions on retaining on board or landing catches from stocks for which total allowable catches or quotas are fixed and have been exhausted. £50,000 2.
 Article 6.1, in so far as that paragraph relates to catch composition or sorting Prohibitions in certain circumstances on retaining on board or landing catches having a certain composition or which have been sorted.
 The statutory maximum 3.
 Article 6.2 Prohibition on landing catches which are unsorted and contain herring when the catch limitations set out in Annex II to the Council Regulation have been exhausted. £50,000 4.
-Article 7(2) Prohibition on fishing by Community vessels in certain Norwegian and Icelandic waters. £50,000 5.
-Article 8 and Annex IV, paragraphs 2 and 6 Prohibition on landing catches containing unsorted herring in harbours where adequate sampling systems are not in place; prohibition on offering for sale for human consumption landed herring which have been caught in the areas specified in Annex IV, paragraph 6, by vessels carrying towed nets of a minumum mesh size less than 32 mm.
-The statutory maximum
+Article 7.2 Prohibition on fishing by Community vessels in certain waters. £50,000 5.
+Article 8 and Annex IV, paragraphs 1 and 5 Prohibition on landing catches containing unsorted herring in harbours where adequate sampling systems are not in place; prohibition on offering for sale for human consumption landed herring which have been caught in the areas specified in Annex IV, paragraph 5, by vessels carrying towed nets of a minimum mesh size less than 32mm.
+The statutory maximum 6.
+Article 9 as read with: a) paragraph 5 of Annex V Prohibition on all fishing in the Bornholm Deep from 15 May 2003 to 31 August 2003 inclusive. £50,000 b) paragraph 6 of Annex V Requirements as to mesh sizes and by- catches in Skagerrak and Kattegat during 2003.
+The statutory maximum c) paragraph 7 of Annex V Prohibition on all fishing, except with longlines, in the Haddock box. £50,000 d) paragraph 8 of Annex V Permitted period of Fishing for herring in Area IIa (EC waters) with towed gear of a mesh size less than 54mm or with purse seines.
+The statutory maximum e) paragraph Prohibition of landing or retaining on board sandeels caught in certain waters The statutory